Joy amid sorrow: 1st birthdays muted for Ukrainian parents - NewsBreak

 Joy amid sorrow: 1st birthdays muted for Ukrainian parents

-KYIV, Ukraine (AP) — Anastasiia Morhun knew having a baby would change her life.
+Anastasiia Morhun knew having a baby would change her life.
 She prepared rigorously, read up about newborns and daydreamed about the kind of parents she and her husband would be.
 But there was no way to be ready for the war that Russia unleashed against her country Feb.
-24, 2022 — the day she gave birth to Roman.
+24, 2022 — the day she gave birth to Roman .

 “In one moment, everything was ruined,” Morhun said.